 Online searches reveal a plethora of options, each with different marketing, offering and varying costs.
 Some clinics offer in-depth evaluations, while others cater specifically to streamlined assessments.
 The price tag can be perceived as a barrier, especially if this is the first experience accessing private healthcare.
 Another challenging factor is that some private medical insurance plans may not cover the treatment for ADHD.
 Where self-funding is available, this offers the most effective access to private care.

-Ensuring an Accurate ADHD Diagnosis
+Ensuring an Accurate ADHD Assessment and Diagnosis

 Qualifications